Christian-DAntonio/ChristiansBookStoreW23/README.txt

  I can't wait!!!!!!!!!!!!!!!
  3:03
  More projects within the project?
 LOL!
 But I got them in without error with a bit of assistance from another classmate.
+ 3:21
+ Just downlaoded the rRelational and SQL server packages.